paulgribble/psychometric/README.md

 	gnuplot commands to plot result:

 	set yrange [-.05:1.15]
-	plot 'data.txt' using 1:2 title 'data' with points, \
+	plot 'data.txt' using 1:($2 + (rand(0)/20)) title 'data' with points, \
          'modelpred.txt' using 1:2 title 'model' with lines
 	***************************************************************

-An example of the graphic produced by the gnuplot commands for data.txt:
+An example of the graphic produced by the gnuplot commands for data.txt is shown below.
+Note that the data are offset in y using random values, to help with visualization of the (binary) responses.

 ![Image](modelpred.gif)